Neurotech-Hub/arduino-library-deploy/README.md

-# GitHub Action: Check Library Version, Merge PR, and Create Release
+# GitHub Action: Check Library Version, Validate, Merge PR, and Create Release

 ## Overview

+This GitHub Action streamlines the process of managing library versions in pull requests for Arduino projects.
+It automates the validation, merging, and release creation, ensuring your library versions adhere to semantic versioning standards and proper version progression.

-This GitHub Action automates the process of checking the version in a pull request, comparing it with the version in the main branch, and performing actions based on the comparison.
-If the version in the pull request differs from the version in the main branch, the action will:
+If the version in the pull request meets the validation criteria, the action will:

+1. **Validate the Version**: Ensures the version progression follows semantic versioning rules and is logically correct compared to the current version.
-1. **Merge the Pull Request**: If the version differs, the pull request is automatically merged.
+2. **Merge the Pull Request**: Automatically merges the pull request if the version is valid.
-2. **Create a Release**: A GitHub release is created with the version from the pull request.
+3. **Create a Release**: Generates a GitHub release with the validated version.

-This action is ideal for Arduino library repositories where version management is important, ensuring that every pull request is checked for version consistency and is merged automatically if valid.
+This action is perfect for Arduino library repositories where version consistency and correctness are critical.

 ## Features

-- **Version Checking**: Compares the version specified in `library.properties` of the pull request with the version in the `main` branch.
+- **Version Validation**: Checks that the pull request version differs from the main branch version and follows semantic versioning rules (e.g., v1.0.1 cannot follow v2.0.0).
-- **Pull Request Merging**: Automatically merges pull requests with a new version number.
+- **Automated Pull Request Merging**: Automatically merges valid pull requests.
-- **Release Creation**: Automatically creates a GitHub release with the specified version.
+- **Release Creation**: Automatically creates a GitHub release with the pull request version.
+- **Error Handling**: Rejects pull requests with invalid or duplicate versions.

 ## Inputs